Media and the Family

 Many kids spend more time on “screens” (on average 7+ hours a day) than any other activity (even sleeping!)
 Four out of five teens sleep with their cell phones on or near their bed.
-28% of babies under 2 have TVs in their bedrooms (up to 71% for 8-17 year-olds.)
+Twenty-eight percent of babies under two have TVs in their bedrooms (up to 71% for 8-17 year-olds.)
 Should parents be concerned?

 Recommended Daily Allowance

 Looking for some guidelines for your family’s media use?
 The AAP (American Academy of Pediatrics) recommends the following:

 Limit the amount of total entertainment screen time to <1 to 2 hours per day.

 Discourage screen media exposure for children <2 years of age.

 Keep the TV set and Internet-connected electronic devices out of the child’s bedroom.

 Monitor what media their children are using and accessing, including any Web sites they are visiting and social media sites they may be using.